An in-depth guide to Python Data Structures with advantages, types, and Data Structure operations with examples:

 - Dictionary: Dictionaries in Python contain unordered information and are used to store the data in pairs.
 Dictionaries are case-sensitive in nature.
 Each element has its key value.
 For example, in a school or college, each student has his/her unique roll number.
 Each roll number has just only one name which means the roll number will act as a key and the student roll number will act as the value to that key.
 Refer to this link for more information on Python Dictionary

 - Set: Set contains unordered elements which are unique.
 It does not include the elements in repetition.
-Even if the user adds one element twice, then it would be added in the set only once.
+Even if the user adds one element twice, then it would be added to the set only once.
 Sets are unchangeable as if they are created once and cannot be changed.
-Not possible to delete the elements but to add the new elements is possible.
+Not possible to delete the elements but adding the new elements is possible.

 #2) User-Defined Data Structures

 Python supports user-defined data structures i.e. the user can create their own data structures, for example, Stack, Queue, Tree, Linked List, Graph, and Hash Map.

 - Stack: Stack works on the concept of Last-In-First-Out (LIFO) and is a linear data structure.
 The data that is stored at the last element of the stack will pull out first and the element which gets stored at first will pull out at last.
 The operations of this data structure are push and pop, whereas push means to add the element to the stack and pop means to delete the elements from the stack.
 It has a TOP that acts as a pointer and points to the current position of the stack.
 Stacks are mainly used while performing the recursion in the programs, reversing words, etc.

 - Queue: Queue works on the concept of First-In-First-Out (FIFO) and again is a linear data structure.
 The data stored first will come out first and the data stored the last will come out at the last turn.